Skip to Content

 Check Third-Party Programs

-It could be that third-party programs are interfering with Apple Music, and this is why you keep being advised to re-enter your password.
-This could include anti-virus software or firewalls for example.
+It could be that third-party programs are interfering with Apple Music.
+That’s why it is requesting you to type in your password repeatedly.
+This could include anti-virus software or firewalls, for example.

 We recommend disabling these programs and seeing if the issue becomes resolved.
 If it does resolve, you may want to look at adapting these programs to stop them from interfering with other applications or look for alternative software that is less conflicting.